saifuzzafar/flutter_template_v1/README.md

 ## List of Default Modules

-By default when you use this boilerplate, there are several modules that are installed automatically, here is a list of available modules:
+By default when you use this Template, there are several modules that are installed automatically, here is a list of available modules:

 | Name                                                   | Description                                                  |